anurivastava/Code-Editor/README.md

 Contributions are always welcome!
 If you'd like to contribute, please follow these steps:

-1.Fork the repository
+1.Fork the repository <br>
-2.Create a new branch for your feature or bug fix 3.Make your changes and commit them with descriptive commit messages 4.Push your changes to your fork
+2.Create a new branch for your feature or bug fix<br>
+3.Make your changes and commit them with descriptive commit messages<br>
+4.Push your changes to your fork<br>
-5.Submit a pull request to the original repository
+5.Submit a pull request to the original repository<br>